 In fact, research shows that we’re designed to exist in groups.
 For early humans, isolation meant death, and social bonds increased the chances of protection, finding food and survival.
 In short, there was safety in numbers.
-Today, the power of friendship isn’t directly linked to survival, but it’s still an essential aspect of human existence – and now's a great time to think about this, since International Friendship Day (30 July) is upon us.
+Today, the power of friendship isn’t directly linked to survival, but it’s still an essential aspect of human existence.

-Humans are designed to thrive in the company of others, yet many people say they often feel lonely.
-In the US, it’s estimated that 1 out of every 2 Americans feel lonely.
-And in the UK, a study found that 9 million people said they were lonely either always or most of the time.
+Humans are designed to thrive in the company of others, yet many people say they often experience loneliness.
+In fact, in the US, it’s estimated that 50 per cent of all Americans feel lonely.
+And in the UK, a study found that 9 million people (14 per cent of the population ) said they were lonely either always or most of the time.
+Furthermore, a UK YouGov poll from 2019 found that an incredible 22 per cent of millennials felt that they had no friends at all.

-The power of friendship is such that lacking meaningful social bonds can negatively affect our health.
-Loneliness causes an increase in stress hormones, which send white blood cells into overdrive and wreak havoc in the immune system.
+The power of friendship is such that lacking meaningful social bonds can negatively affect our physical health as well as our mental health.
+In fact, loneliness causes an increase in stress hormones, which send white blood cells into overdrive and wreak havoc in the immune system.

 Additionally, feeling isolated can put us at a higher risk of experiencing physical and mental health problems, ranging from depression to stroke or heart disease.
 And it’s even been suggested that loneliness-related sleep problems may be caused by an ingrained mechanism that dates back to our early ancestors, who didn’t feel safe when alone, so they had to keep their guard up and actually avoid falling asleep!